anderspitman/iobio-absent-anders/README.md

 # Backend

 The backend deployment is relatively robust.
+The stealthcheck service should keep everything running.
+I've given a rundown of all our services to aid in debugging in case something unexpected happens.

 ## AWS